saildot4k/MSS54-XDFs/README.md

 # MSS54-XDFs
 MSS54 and MSS54HP XDFs to be used with TunerPro @ http://www.tunerpro.net/

-Use http://bimmersoftware.com/bmwflash or http://www.msstuning.com/mssflasher.html to download and upload your .bins to your MSS54/HP
+Use http://bimmersoftware.com/bmwflash or http://www.msstuning.com/mssflasher.html to download and upload your .bins to your MSS54/HP.

-Information here is vital the usage of this:
+The link below to m3forum is vital to the usage of these tunerpro files: http://www.m3forum.net/m3forum/forumdisplay.php?f=109

-http://www.m3forum.net/m3forum/forumdisplay.php?f=109

 Also please read the DIY DME Modification.pdf which explains finding your version and which cables and modifications are necessary.